d120/djangocms/d120/CUSTOM_CHANGES.md

 - `MenuEntryMarginExtension` in `models.py` has an attribute that stores if a menu entry should have an additional margin.
 - `MenuEntryMarginExtensionAdmin` in `admin.py` registers this extension to the admin menu (which is necessary for the extension to work out).
 - `MenuEntryMarginExtensionToolbar` in `cms_toolbars.py` adds an entry to the toolbar in order to modify this attribute.
-- `MenuEntryMarginModifier` in `cms_menus.py` makes this custom attribute accessible for the somewhat special menu system.
+- `D120NavigationModifier` in `cms_menus.py` makes this custom attribute accessible for the somewhat special menu system.

 ## MenuEntryHeadlineExtension